Distant Shores III - by Discovery Yachts

 Davits support a 10’2 dinghy with outboard, and solar panels for electrical independence.

 As on Distant Shores I and II, a swing keel reduces draft from 3 meters to just over 1 meter to sneak into shallows.
 The keel also allows fast downwind passages as we have found it offers a performance improvement when partially raised.

 The hull is kevlar reinforced in the bows for added impact resistance and, as on Distant Shores II, a collision bulkhead forward adds additional security.

 A raised saloon means you have excellent views from both the saloon and from the nav station.
-My preliminary design study indicates the nav station could be used as an inside steering station with views forward (unlike our Southerly 49 which can see out to port and starboard, but not forward).

 Why not a Catamaran?

 For cruising up and down the Caribbean we think a catamaran is great.
 For chartering they’re great too.
 However, as a live aboard vessel for world cruising, and for those of us planning long passages its not so straightforward.
 In rough waters we find a monohull has a nicer motion.
 Cats tend to have a more confused motion with large seas affecting the boat twice for each wave.
 For cruising Europe and the Med we feel a cat will restrict you in a number of harbours and that a monohull is better suited.
 For high latitude cruising such as Patagonia and Northern Europe a monohull is also better suited.
 Perhaps we’re just “mono-hullers” :-)

 Around the World Project - DS III

 Are you looking for the perfect boat for your cruising plans?
 We are working on the next "Distant Shores" cruising boat for our upcoming 'round the world cruise.

 If you would like to follow along to see the process of designing and building a new boat, please join our special newsletter list